ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 combination thereof).

 An environment MUST be globally unique.
-The combination of values within `environment-map` may be combined so that the combination is globally unique.
+The combination of values within `class-map` must combine to form a globally unique identifier.

 ~~~ cddl
 {::include cddl/environment-map.cddl}